MarkLannen/MART441_Work/FinalProject/README.md

 more appealing.

 ### Success
-My biggest success was eventually getting the basic game to work.
-I was particularly pleased with myself when I got every edge of each country to bounce evenly off of the canvas edge.
+My biggest success was eventually getting the basic game to just work.
+I was particularly pleased (probably over-pleased) with myself when I got every edge of each country to bounce evenly off of the canvas edge.
+One thing that surprised me was that in order to access the width and height of the object I had to use: imgArray[i].get_path.height and imgArray[i].get_path.width.
+I had assumed that it would just be mgArray[i].height etc. So, I've still got plenty of work to do to really understand OOP as creating and accessing object, getter/setter etc. still don't make complete sense to me yet.
+I was also pleased to get the button to disappear when the corresponding country was selected.
+At first I had that block of code below the image array splice, and finally realized it had to be above the splice as after the splice that particular element would be gone. :)

 ### Difficulties
-As usual, my biggest challenge was seeing the bigger picture and understanding the control flow and how all the individual elements worked together.
-This is becoming clearer to me as the weeks go by, but I still need quite a bit practise before it becomes more intuitive.
+The biggest letdown was that I never managed to get the object collision to work.
+I tried for quite a while, but could just never clearly see the step by step logic that I needed to do in order to make it happen.
+I think after a bit more study I might come back to it and see if I can make it work.

+Another issue that came up that I was not expecting, was that after I styled the page by adding a header and some instructions above the canvas, and then centered the canvas, the mouse click collisions stopped working.
+I think what happened is that once the canvas x and y did not start in the top left corner of the screen, then the mouse click coordinates, which do start there, stopped matching up.
+I hadn't anticipated that and just ran out of time to figure out how to fix that issue.
+I'm guessing it would involve somehow querying the size of the viewport and somehow subtracting the distance between the top and left of the screen from the canvas edge and factoring that in to the coordinated returned by the mouse click. (?)